nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 - State is kept in-memory, so if Syringe is restarted, state is lost.
 This is why we currently kill all running lessons every time Syringe starts.
 - Fairly opaque - all monitoring is custom, and relies primarily on good logs.

+## Deprecation of "Syringe" Name

+Before we get too far into the new design, we first have to tackle the topic of, sadly, we're parting ways with the name "Syringe".

+For a while, we've referred to the entire platform (including the web UI) as "Antidote", even though Antidote isn't really a tangible thing.
+We've gotten around this by saying that it's an umbrella term, much like Openstack, and that the tangible subcomponents, namely `antidote-web` and `syringe`, make this up.

+However, given that Syringe contains the vast majority of the functionality of the platform, having a separate name, while certainly cool and well-aligned to the theme of the project, offers nothing but confusion.
+So, before work begins on this project, we will be renaming Syringe to conform to the Antidote terminology, which is already the primary terminology we use when explaining the platform to newcomers anyways.
+Here's a list of things we'll want to do to facilitate this change.

+- The `antidote-web` repository will remain unaffected, as it is already appropriately named.
+- The `syringe` repository will be renamed `antidote-core`, to reflect the nature of the services that will be housed there.
+- The microservices that run within the Antidote core platform will be prefixed with `antidote-`, to further align them with the Antidote name.
+Each service will be represented by a compiled binary that's named thusly.
+- The `antidote` repository will be renamed `antidote-docs`, and will be updated to replace all references to Syringe as needed.

+With these changes, all platform elements will fall under the name "Antidote", even across repositories.
+While `antidote-web` will still be maintained in a separate repository because the technology behind it is different, it really is just another service of the Antidote platform, as is `antidote-api`, and so on.

+Throughout the rest of this document, we'll be using the term "Antidote", instead of Syringe, unless we're discussing existing/legacy functionality.
+If a particular service is being discussed, it will be called out by name, such as `antidote-web`, or `antidote-api`.

 ## High-Level Overview of Antidote v1.0 Design